nosqlbench/nosqlbench/engine-cli/src/main/resources/findmax.md

 - `schematags=phase:schema` - The tag filter for schema statements.
   Findmax will run a schema phase with 1 thread by default.
-- `maintas=phase:main` - The tag filter for the main workload.
+- `maintags=phase:main` - The tag filter for the main workload.
 This is the workload that is started and run in the background for all of the sampling windows.